machineash/legacy-workflow-automation/README.md

 5. Appreciate the system, flow, and connectivity
    - Legacy is a piece of history that can be interacted with and observed.
    - Learn the customer facing side and what's under the hood.
-   - Understand the reality (maintenance vs application development)
+   - Understand the reality (maintenance vs application development).